-Sculptures in biscuit, decorative objects in biscuit of porcelain
+Sculptures in biscuit, decorative objects in biscuit porcelain

-The history of biscuit porcelain dates back to the mid-eighteenth century when the first attempts were made by the manufacture of Sevres in order to distinguish itself from the polychrome productions of the manufacture of Meissen.
-This white paste without glaze, with a matt and delicate appearance, will be used in the nineteenth century by European factories including those of Saxony, Royal Dux, Samson or Sevres, which remains the best known.
+The history of biscuit porcelain dates back to the mid-18th century, when the first attempts were made by the Sèvres manufactory to distinguish itself from the polychrome productions of the Meissen manufactory.
+This unglazed white paste, with its delicate matte appearance, was used in the 19th century by European factories, including Saxony, Royal Dux, Samson and Sèvres, which remains the best known.

-The Atena Gallery has porcelain cookie statues that bear witness to the history of biscuit : mythological figurines and statuettes, bowls, shaped pieces, candlesticks decorated with putti or decorative vases.
-The figurative sculptures represent young girls, vestals or Psyche after Falconet, luminaries after models from Sèvres, busts after Houdon in Limoges, allegorical nudes, Royal Dux cups in biscuit polychrome.
+Galerie Atena's porcelain cookie statues bear witness to the history of biscuit : mythological figurines and statuettes, bowls, shaped pieces, candlesticks adorned with putti and decorative vases.
+Figurative sculptures include maidens, vestals and Psyche after Falconet, luminaires after Sèvres models, busts after Houdon in Limoges, allegorical nudes and Royal Dux bowls in biscuit polychrome.